karenbolon/Portfolio/README.md

 # [Recommender Systems: Movie Recommender](https://github.com/kbolon1/Movie_Recommender)

 * This helps entities estimate the products (in this case movies) their clients will most likely want to view.
-This can help reduce costs by only providing products that are needed.
-In addition, this can improve client retention by improving client experience through well-suited movie recommendations.
+This reduces costs by only providing products that are needed and improve client retention by improving client experience through well-suited movie recommendations.
 * Built a web application that showcases movie recommendations using the small version of the MovieLens-dataset (https://grouplens.org/datasets/movielens/)
 * Performed data engineering on missing data(KNN Imputer, Mean Movie Ratings).
 * Implemented the following models trying to find the lowest Mean Error :